Roti canai

-Roti canai (/tʃa'naj/), or roti prata (in Singapore), also known as roti chanai and roti cane, is an unleavened flatbread of Indian origin found in the cuisines of Southeast Asia, especially those of Brunei, Indonesia, Malaysia, Singapore, and Thailand.
-It is usually served with dal or other types of curry but can also be cooked in a range of sweet or savoury variations made with different ingredients, such as meat, eggs, or cheese.
+Roti canai (/en/), or roti prata (in Singapore), also known as roti chanai and roti cane, is an unleavened flatbread of Indian origin found in the cuisines of Southeast Asia, especially those of Brunei, Indonesia, Malaysia, Singapore, and Thailand.
+It is typically accompanied by dal or various forms of curry, although it can also be prepared in an array of sweet or savoury adaptations utilising diverse components like meat, eggs, or cheese and dipped in condensed milk as well as paired with mee goreng.
+It was nominated to the UNESCO Intangible Cultural Heritage List of food and drinks in 2024 by Malaysia, where it was subsequently listed.

 Etymology

-Roti canai is attested as a kind of bread in Malay since at least 1970.
-Roti is borrowed from Hindi roṭī 'bread'.
-Canai probably comes from Malay canai 'to roll dough thinly'.
-Less likely theories suggest that the name comes from the Indian city of Chennai or from Hindi chana 'chickpea, chickpea stew', which it often accompanies.
+Roti canai is attested in Malay since at least 1970.
+Roti is borrowed from the Sanskrit "रोटिका" (roṭikā), meaning "bread" in English.
+Canai probably comes from the Malay word "canai", which carries the meaning "to roll dough thinly".
+Less likely theories suggest that the name comes from the Indian city of Chennai or from the Hindi chana, meaning "chickpea" or "chickpea stew", which it often accompanies.
+This traditional Indian-derived food is popular throughout Southeast Asia under various names.
 In Singapore, the dish is known as roti prata, from the Indian paratha or parotta.
+Within Indonesia, the dish is either referred to as roti cane, roti konde, or roti maryam.

-History
+History and background

-Since being introduced around the 19th century, roti canai has become a popular breakfast and snack dish and is one of the most common South Indian foods in the region.
-It is said that Indians brought the dish during the era of British Malaya.
-It is served in street mamak stalls located in both rural and urban areas.

-In Southeast Asia, roti canai can often be found in cities that have populations of Indian descent, especially in Malaysia and Singapore and in northern Sumatra in Indonesia.
-It has also been theorized that the dish had been introduced much earlier by Indian traders, in the 17th century, in Aceh and North Sumatra, under the name roti cane.
-In Indonesia, the dish is particularly found in Sumatra, where the Indian Indonesian community is concentrated.